For new enquiries, please call us on 0203 816 9303.

 At the end of an Assured Shorthold Tenancy, if no actions are taken by either party to renew the tenancy or by you as landlord to seek repossession, then the tenancy continues and is terminable by you on two months written notice.
 If however you wish your tenant to leave at the end of the Assured Shorthold Tenancy Agreement term you must give him/her two months prior notice in writing.

 You may wish to obtain a deposit from your tenant to safeguard your interests in case the tenant breaks any fixtures and fittings at the property, or if any of the tenant(s) obligations, such as payment of rent, are breached.
 Should you wish to obtain a rent deposit for an Assured Shorthold Tenancy, please note that there are rules in force which require landlords to place deposits received from tenants into one of two designated schemes within 14 days of receipt.
 Failure to comply with the rules can have serious consequences for a landlord.
-Please click the link for more details: Rules relating to residential deposits.

 Our standard Assured Shorthold Tenancy Agreement does not make provision for any third party to guarantee the obligations of the Tenant.
 Therefore, if you do not obtain a rent deposit there is a greater risk for you.